neefrehman/manyworlds/README.md

 # manyworlds 🌌✨🪐👽

-A visual study of signed distanced functions and noise fields in glsl.
+A visual study of signed distanced functions and noise fields in WebGL.

 [Signed Distance Functions](https://en.wikipedia.org/wiki/Signed_distance_function) are fun.
-With them, you can compute the distance to an object in a metric space, provided you have the function to describe that object's volume.
+With them, you can compute the distance to an object in a metric space, provided you have a function to describe that object's volume.
 When used alongside [Ray Marching](https://en.wikipedia.org/wiki/Volume_ray_casting) techniques, you can render views of these 3D objects as seen through a 2D plane.
-This project is an experiment in combining this method with various noise fields, to manipulate these views.
+This project is an experiment in combining this method with various noise fields, to manipulate and distort these views.

 **Visit site: [manyworlds.neef.co](https://manyworlds.neef.co/)**

-(The site is quite GPU intensive Try running it in a smaller if the framerate is low)
+(The site is quite GPU intensive.
+Try running it in a smaller if the framerate is low)

 ## Project setup

 This project is a simple single-page app built with TypeScript & Preact, and bundled with Snowpack & esbuild.
-The WebGL scene is rendered by a [custom renderer component](https://github.com/neefrehman/manyworlds/blob/main/src/components/WebGL/Renderer.tsx) that uses React/Preact lifecycle methods to create and manage a WebGL context (so should be quite portable to other projects).
+The WebGL scene is rendered by a [custom renderer component](https://github.com/neefrehman/manyworlds/blob/main/src/components/WebGL/Renderer.tsx) that uses React/Preact lifecycle methods to create and manage a WebGL context.
 This renderer can be passed an object containing [uniforms](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/uniform), a fragment shader as a glsl string (in this case processed by glslify to enable glsl imports), and an `onFrame` callback which can be used to update the uniforms and other attributes of the sketch.
-The interfaces for the renderer and callbacks are in the component's file.
+The interfaces for the renderer and callbacks can be found in the component's file.

-#### Technologies:
+#### Tools:
 - [Preact](https://preactjs.com/)
 - [Snowpack](https://www.snowpack.dev/)
 - [esbuild](https://esbuild.github.io/)
 - [glslify](https://github.com/glslify/glslify)

-To get started on your device, fork the repo and run `npm install && npm run start` to set up the (lightning fast, thanks to Snowpack) dev server.
+To get started on your device, fork this repo and run `npm install && npm run start` to set up the (lightning fast, thanks to Snowpack) dev server.

-#### Fast refresh issues
+#### Fast refresh dev server workaround

 As a workaround for [an issue that causes builds to fail](https://github.com/snowpackjs/snowpack/discussions/1458), I've disabled Fast Refresh (via `prefresh`) by commenting out the appropriate lines in `snowpack.config.js` and `.babelrc`.